Excel VBA Sleep Function

 StartTime = Time MsgBox StartTime

-Now we will pause the code for 10 seconds using sleep function.
-As I told sleep function pause the code in milliseconds so to pause for 10 seconds we need to use 10000 milliseconds.
+Now we will pause the code for 10 seconds using the sleep function.
+As I told, it pauses the code in milliseconds, so to pause for 10 seconds.
+We need to use 10000 milliseconds.

 Sub Sleep_Example1() Dim StartTime As String Dim EndTime As String StartTime = Time MsgBox StartTime Sleep (10000) End Sub